-Where a child's data shows no or persistently slow progress for more than one term in one or more subject areas of Reading, Writing or Maths (and they have not already been identified as being a child with SEND), this will trigger an action to move them onto the SEND watch list.
-This information will be passed onto teachers who will consider the needs of these children as part of Quality First Teaching and targeted intervention.
-Hopefully this will be enough to remove them from the watch list within a term.
-The Headteacher will also contribute to the watch list if children are identified as making no or persistently slow progress during teacher data meetings.
+Where a child's data shows no or persistently slow progress for more than one term in one or more subject areas of Reading, Writing or Maths (and they have not already been identified as being a child with SEND), the possible reasons for this will be discussed with the class teacher and this may trigger an action to move them onto the SEND watch list.
+Teachers will consider the needs of these children as part of Quality First Teaching and targeted intervention.
+The progress of these children will be reviewed regularly throughout the year by the SENCo and class teacher to identify if any further support is needed.